gurnec/btcrecover/TUTORIAL.md

 ### Anchors ###

+#### Beginning and Ending Anchors ####

 Another way to save time is to use “anchors”.
 You can tell *btcrecover* that certain tokens, if they are present at all, are definitely at the beginning or end of the password:

     ^Cairo
     Beetlejuice beetlejuice Betelgeuse betelgeuse
     Hotel_california$

-In this example above, the `^` symbol is considered special if it appears at the beginning of any token (it’s not actually a part of the password), and the `$` symbol is special if it appears at the end of any token. `Cairo`, if it is present, is only tried at the beginning of a password, and `Hotel_california`, if it is present, is only tried at the end.
-As before, all of these can be combined:
+In this example above, the `^` symbol is considered special if it appears at the beginning of any token (it’s not actually a part of the password), and the `$` symbol is special if it appears at the end of any token. `Cairo`, if it is tried, is only tried at the beginning of a password, and `Hotel_california`, if it is tried, is only tried at the end.
+Note that neither is required to be tried in password guesses with the example above.
+As before, all of these options can be combined:

     Cairo
+    Beetlejuice beetlejuice Betelgeuse betelgeuse
+    + ^Hotel_california ^hotel_california

+In this example above, either `Hotel_california` or `hotel_california` is *required* at the beginning of every password that is tried (and the other tokens are tried normally after that).

+#### Positional Anchors ####

+Tokens with positional anchors may only appear at one specific position in the password -- there are always a specific number of other tokens which precede the anchored one.
+In the example below you'll notice a number in between `^` and `$` symbols added to the very beginning to create positionally anchored tokens (with no spaces):

+    ^2$Second_or_bust
+    ^3$Third_or_bust
+    Cairo
     Beetlejuice
-    + ^Hotel_california ^hotel_california

-In this example above, either `Hotel_california` or `hotel_california` is required at the beginning of every password that is tried (and the other two tokens are tried normally after that).
+    Hotel_california

+As you can guess, `Second_or_bust`, if it is tried, is only tried as the second token in a password, and `Third_or_bust`, if it is tried, is only tried as the third.

+#### Middle Anchors ####

+Middle anchors are a bit like positional anchors, only more flexible: the anchored tokens may appear once throughout a specific *range* of positions in the password.

+**Note:** Placing a middle anchor on a token introduces a special restriction: it *forces* the token into the *middle* of a password.
+A token with a middle anchor (unlike any of the other anchors described above) will *never* be tried as the first or last token of a password.

+You specify a middle anchor by adding a comma between two numbers (between the `^` and `$` symbols) at the very beginning of a token (all with no spaces):

+    ^2,3$Second_third_or_bust
+    ^2,4$Second_to_fourth_or_bust
+    Cairo
+    Beetlejuice
+    Hotel_california

+ As mentioned above, neither of those middle-anchored tokens will ever be tried as the last token in a password, so something (one or more of the non-anchored tokens) will appear after the middle-anchored ones in every guess in which they appear.
+Since tokens with middle anchors never appear at the beginning, the smallest value you can use for that first number is 2.
+Finally, when you specify the range, you can leave out one (or even both) of the numbers, like this:

+    ^3,$Third_or_after_or_bust
+    ^,3$Second_or_third_or_bust
+    ^,$Anywhere_in_the_middle
+    Cairo
+    Beetlejuice
+    Hotel_california

+You can't leave out the comma (that's what makes it a middle anchor instead of a positional anchor).
+Leaving out a number doesn't change the “never at the beginning or the end” rule which always applies to middle anchors.
+If you do need a token with a middle anchor to also possibly appear at the beginning or end of a password, you can add second copy to the same line with a beginning or end anchor:

+    ^,$Anywhere_but_the_beginning Anywhere_but_the_beginning$
+    ^,$Anywhere_but_the_end ^Anywhere_but_the_end

 ### Token Counts ###